h2oai/residuals-vis/residuals/vis/tasks.md

-       --> make narrower boxes and a narrower plot overall DONE + translate x-axis line vertically to be at 0 on y-axis DONE + style y-axis label like scatterplots on residuals vis
+       --> make narrower boxes and a narrower plot overall DONE + translate x-axis line vertically to be at 0 on y-axis DONE + style y-axis label like scatterplots on residuals vis DONE + ensure that width of reset area extends for entire width of boxplot
+CLOSED ? hide x-axis baseline?
+DONE + color boxplot points based on category dropdown DONE + support config for axis label placement
+DONE + link category class dropdown to boxplots

-+ scope boxplot selections so that we can plot multiple boxplots on one page
+DONE + style x-axis label like scatterplots on residuals vis DONE + scope boxplot selections so that we can plot multiple boxplots on one page

++ draw boxplots  for all categorical variables
 + improve tooltips for independent variables
 + abstract color palettes into config from scatterplot.js and d3ExplodingBoxplot.js
-+ style x-axis label like scatterplots on residuals vis

-? hide x-axis baseline?
-+ support config for axis label placement
-+ link category class dropdown to boxplots
-+ support absolute px values for boxPadding in addition to boxPaddingProportion
++ decide how to color boxplot rect fill
+  design: set color to color of plurality class.
+          set fill-opacity to % of total of plurality class

 + investigate extra `g class="explodingBoxplot box"`
   that is rendered
-+ ensure that width of reset area extends for entire width of boxplot

 + use local variables for options in d3ExplodingBoxplot.js
 + change `options` to `chartOptions` in d3ExplodingBoxplot.js for consistency

 + ensure that outliers only animate on points-to-box implode if that box is already exploded

-+ draw boxplots  for all categorical variables
++ support absolute px values for boxPadding in addition to boxPaddingProportion

 ## classification
 + identify three good classification datasets